jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/landing-zone.md

 and deleted with changes on terraform files.

 ### 1. Requirements
-This tutorial requires that some tools be installed in host environment, that will use Azure as a cloud provider with CLI authentication and terraform:
+This tutorial requires some tools are installed in host environment, that will use Azure as a cloud provider with CLI authentication and terraform:

 - Azure CLI: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli